-It is quite possible to do much of the work I hired out yourself, and thereby save yourself production costs.
-The less you pay to create your product, the less time it will take for you to break even and begin making money with your writing, all things being equal.
+It is quite possible to do much of the work I hire out yourself, and thereby save yourself production costs.
+The less you pay to create your product (and it is a product), the less time it will take for you to break even and begin making money with your writing, all things being equal.
 All things aren’t equal, however.
 Many sets of eyes may substitute for a professional editor, but your best friend alone will not.
 While you may have a strong artistic bent, unless your design skills are those of a professional, it could take you weeks to learn the skills you need to create a passable cover.

 Don’t forget that your time is valuable too.
 Every minute you spend on production chores is time you can’t spend on writing or promotion.
 You have to decide which scarce resource you want to spend.